softwareQinc/nvim-sq/README.md

 ## GUI

-If you prefer a GUI neovim client, install [Neovide](https://neovide.dev/) (`brew install neovide` on macOS).
+If you prefer a GUI Neovim client, install [Neovide](https://neovide.dev/) (`brew install neovide` on macOS).

 ---

 ## Issues

-From neovim, run `:checkhealth` in case you are getting warnings/errors and/or there are missing packages required for this configuration.
+From Neovim, run `:checkhealth` in case you are getting warnings/errors and/or there are missing packages required for this configuration.

 ### npm